-There are three seasons used for all regions:
+There are three seasons used for all regions.

-- (i) Summer, which is the period beginning 1 December and ending 31 March; - (ii) Winter, which is the period beginning 1 May and ending 31 August; and - (iii) Shoulder, which is the month of April; and the period from 1 September to 30 November.
+- (i) Summer, which is the period beginning 1 December and ending 31 March; - (ii) Winter, which is the period beginning 1 April and ending 31 August; and - (iii) Shoulder, which is the period from 1 September to 30 November.